I2SL/Onboarding/README.md

 # Setup and installation

 To work with github and follow the onboarding lessons you'll first have to install [git](https://git-scm.com/downloads) on your local machine.
-Make sure to select the Windows Explore Integration boxes in the installation menu (if you are installing on a Windows machine).
+- *Windows* : Make sure to select the Windows Explore Integration boxes in the installation menu.
 This will save you some time navigating through directories in a terminal.
+- *MacOS* : You will have to install [Homebrew](https://brew.sh/) first before you install git.
+- *Linux* : You have it easy.

 It is also valuable to have a good text editor like [atom](https://atom.io/).
-We recommend you install this as well.

 # Lessons